Easy Docker MySQL setup

 when it sees

-- this is the default path of mysql in every mysql docker container), actually goes in the folder on your machine (in my case:D:/Projects/Database
+-vit will bind mount avolume.
+In translation, it will make sure that the data that should go in the mysql folder of the container (/var/lib/mysql- this is the default path of mysql in every mysql docker container), actually goes in the folder on your machine (in my case:D:/Projects/Database)when it sees

 when it sees